-While in the outer darkness, I discovered that everything we do will be judged, but that the "arrow of time" makes it impossible for us to ever go back and undo the negative consequences of our past mistakes, whether they were unintentional or not.
-This is why Jesus is portrayed in the Gospels as the sacrificial lamb of God who takes away the sins of the world.
-I believe Jesus loves all people and calls every soul to himself when he proclaims:
+While in the void, I discovered that I will be judged for everything I do in this life, but that the "arrow of time" makes it impossible to go back and undo the negative consequences of my past mistakes, whether they be unintentional or not.
+This is why the Gospel of John describes Jesus as Israel's promised Messiah, who "takes away the sins of the world."
+The Prophet Isaiah, writing some 700 years before the historical event, anticipated the coming of Jesus and how God Himself would make atonement for our sins: